-For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage Environmental, Social and Governance (ESG)6 risks.
-Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and standards, using an approach aligned with good international industry practice.7 As part of portfolio management, the Manager shall monitor investees' ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.
+For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage Environmental, Social and Governance (ESG)5 risks.
+Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and

 - Phatisa is wholly committed to the identification and management of environmental, social and governance (ESG) risks, and addressing these in the companies its funds invest in.
-We have an ESG Policy, which is available on request.
-We also have a best-in-class and independently reviewed ESG management system (ESG MS) which guides our investment practices and ensures effective and ongoing ESG risk management. - At the scoring stage, each deal is assessed for potential ESG risks and a score out of five is assigned to the investment.
-A minimum of an aggregate 3.5 out of five should be achieved for the deal to progress. - ESG due diligence is carried out on each potential investment, evaluating performance against the International Finance Corporation Performance Standards and applicable industry or country specific regulations and guidelines. - ESG capacity and competency are internalised in Phatisa, with four persons dedicated to the management and monitoring of ESG risks and performance.
-We also work closely with portfolio companies to strengthen their in-house capacity and competency for ESG risk management. - Data is gathered every quarter from portfolio companies, included in sales and purchase agreements is a requirement that at least one ESG monitoring visit be conducted to each portfolio company annually.
-Where necessary, ESG conditions precedents are included in sales and purchase agreements. - ESG action plans are compiled for each company, with clearly defined timelines to resolution of non-compliances. - Support is provided by the fund manager to investees to ensure compliance with best international standards and to resolve any unexpected events.
+We have a best-in-class and independently reviewed ESG management system (ESG MS) which guides our investment practices and ensures effective and ongoing ESG risk management. - At the scoring stage, each deal is assessed for potential ESG risks and a score out of five is assigned to the investment.
+A minimum of an aggregate 3.5 out of five should be achieved for the deal to progress. - ESG due diligence is carried out on each potential investment, evaluating performance against the International Finance Corporation Performance Standards and applicable industry or country specific regulations and guidelines.
+The outcomes of this are put into an environmental and social action plan (ESAP) and a business integrity action plan, and these are highlighted and discussed in our final investment committee meetings. - ESG capacity and competency are internalised in Phatisa, with two people dedicated to the management and monitoring of ESG risks and performance.
+We also work closely with portfolio companies to strengthen their in-house capacity and competency for ESG risk management.
+For example, through TAF 2, we are supporting Project Manipal.
+The objective of this project is to build ESG capacity and competency and to support the implementation of an ESG management system at PFF 2's portfolio company Manipal. - Data is gathered every quarter, and annually from portfolio companies, and at least one ESG monitoring visit is conducted to each portfolio company annually (this is included in shareholders agreements as a requirement).
+Where necessary, ESG conditions precedent are included in sales and purchase agreements. - ESG action plans are compiled for each company, with clearly defined timelines to resolution of noncompliance. - Support is provided by the fund manager to investees to ensure compliance with best international standards.